keviphan/webdev-lab-notebook/checklist.md

 #### Valid Code Check

 - [ ] Check that your HTML code is valid using the w3c validator.
-- [ ] Check that your CSS code is valid using the w3c validator.
+- [x] Check that your CSS code is valid using the w3c validator.

 #### Formatted Code Check

-- [ ] Use Prettier to properly format your HTML code.
+- [x] Use Prettier to properly format your HTML code.
-- [ ] Use Prettier to properly format your CSS code.
+- [x] Use Prettier to properly format your CSS code.
-- [ ] Use Prettier to properly format your JavaScript code.
+- [x] Use Prettier to properly format your JavaScript code.

-#### How to update this markdown document?

-Edit the markdown and add an x to each completed task.

-- [ ] Uncompleted task
-- [x] Completed task